-When I was living in The Netherlands in 2004, I wrote a page called "pay people not to work."
-When I returned to the Republic of Ireland after a while in the Netherlands, I went on the dole.
+When I returned to the Republic of Ireland from the Netherlands, I went on the dole.

 I didn't expect it; I'm American.
 I didn't ask for it; the Department of Health and Family Services just gave it to me.